 This is an advanced course and a special opportunity.
-It is an essential course for any student who takes on a quantitative dissertation in Finance MIS, Marketing, or any other field, and for those who want to gain required skills in data science.
-In today's business with its growing reliance on information technology this course is indispensable.
+It is essential for a student who takes on a quantitative dissertation in Finance or any other field, and for any student who wants to gain required skills in data science.
 It is particularly intended for top students with very good mathematical / statistical skills who are ready to work very hard to gain advanced knowledge in Mathematics, Statistics, and Economics.
 It is a very brief and intense course with very well defined goals.
-Simply stated, for conducting any empirical practical study in any field of Economics and Business, basic understanding of Econometrics is a must at any school and in the workplace.
-This course is likely to save time for students interested in empirical DBA projects and thesis.
+Simply stated, for conducting any empirical practical study in any field of Economics and Business, basic understanding of Econometrics is a must at school and in the work place.
+The course is likely to save time for students interested in an empirical DBA projects and thesis.